-Will the market wait and see which direction the Swiss franc takes amid falling stock prices and a strong franc?
+Will the market wait and see where the Swiss franc is headed amid falling stock prices and a strong franc?

 05.11.2024